DCKT/localhost-now/README.md

 ## Setup
-Requirements :

-- Node.js

-`npm install -g localhost-now
+`npm install -g localhost-now`

+You can now launch anywhere on your computer `localhost start`, it will create a web server on **localhost:1337**